Fede2782/oneCompleter-Legacy/README.md

 - ✅️ Samsung Tag Service
 - ✅️ Camera fun mode
 - ✅️ Styles feature in Photo Editor
-- ✅️ Two-line boot animation (used in 2021 and older devices)
+- ✅️ Two-line boot animation (used in 2021 and older devices)) only for Tab S6 Lite 2020
 - ✅️ Tablet as Second screen
 - ✅️ High End animations in stock launcher
 - ✅️ Highlight video maker